Text by CLOT Magazine

 Are you ready for your next existential crisis?
-With this question, the new artistic project by artist and researcher Albert Barque-Duran invites you to join a contemplative story of a human slowly mutating into data.
-With Albert.DATA, which is the new artistic identity of the artist, he presents a transformative journey about the meaning of being human, the boundaries of experience, existence and identity.
+With this question, the new artistic project by artist and researcher Albert Barque-Duran invites you to join a contemplative story of a human slowly mutating into data with Albert.DATA, which is the new artistic identity of the artist, presents a transformative journey about the meaning of being human, the boundaries of experience, existence and identity.

 ‘Slowly Fading into Data` is an experimental narrative-driven, interactive-storytelling, action-adventure game (and a retro-synth!), designed to be played more than once to discover all its hidden secrets, choices, easter eggs, and alternative endings.
 An intense cinematographic audiovisual experience that pushes your 8-bit perception and puts to test one’s explorative and philosophical skills.

 Catching up with Albert, he says the project has been a long journey for him.
 For the last three years, he has focused on exploring game engines as a medium for his artistic expression.
 From “triple A” game engines such as Unreal Engine to very niche and retro ones like GBStudio, he says.

 After experimenting with them, it seemed that the most challenging option (and (un)fortunately, the most appealing to him) was trying to “insert” a significant part of what he had been researching during the last seven years on A.I. applied to visual arts and music production into 8-bit hardware (aka, a Game Boy).

 The project’s narrative was clear yet abstract and meta from the beginning; nevertheless, the implementation of the cinematographic experience was not perfectly clear until he started experimenting with retro game engines.
 It seemed like a powerful and challenging match between the very ethereal and abstract concepts from information theory and the limited audiovisual expressive tools from 8-bit technologies.